Private jet management is something that many have heard of but there are often questions surrounding it.

 In addition to this cost, you will typically then pay additional fees for variable and direct operating costs.
 These include things like aircraft catering, crew travel, handling fees, and fuel.

-Choosing a Private Jet Management Company
+How to Choose a Private Jet Manager or Management Company

 Searching for “private jet management” on Google will result in over 73 million results being returned.
 Of course, there are not 73 million private jet management companies in the world.